wgroeneveld/jefklakscodex/content/articles/retrospectives/raven-shield-17-years-later.md

 game_developer: 'Red Storm Entertainment'
 ---

-It's amazing the second disk is still readable by my [Retro WinXP machine](https://brainbaking.com/post/2020/10/building-a-core2duo-winxp-retro-pc/).
+It's amazing that the second disk is still readable by my [Retro WinXP machine](https://brainbaking.com/post/2020/10/building-a-core2duo-winxp-retro-pc/).
 It has been heavily abused in 2003 and the years after that.
 Rainbow Six' third installment, Raven Shield (or simply RvS), is quite a departure from the crude looking Rogue Spear.
 For once, the gun you're shooting with is rendered, and the game is operating under the Unreal 2 engine now.
 But the most fundamental change is the focus on action, rather than the planning.

 ![](/img/games/ravenshield/rvs1.jpg "Team selection and operation planning is a big part of the game. ")